Ready to explore Rob's Trail - Hemlock Lake? Here's everything you need to know before you go!

 Planning Your Visit

 The trail's design makes it suitable for both casual walkers and seasoned hikers seeking a moderate challenge.
-Families with children who are comfortable with 3-4 mile round-trip distances will find this an excellent introduction to Finger Lakes hiking.
+Families with children who are comfortable with round-trip distances will find this an excellent introduction to Finger Lakes hiking.
 The clear trail markings and well-maintained path reduce concerns about navigation or difficult terrain.

 Respecting the Leave No Trace principles is particularly important given the area's role as a protected watershed.
 This means packing out all trash, staying on designated trails, and avoiding any activities that could impact water quality.
 The pristine condition of Hemlock Lake depends on continued careful stewardship by all visitors.